barkinggecko/aws-cdk-devcontainer/README.md

 ## Dependencies

-You will of course require a functional Docker installation on your host machine.
-The project currently presumes a Linux host (for example, through references to environment variables in `devcontainer.json`) but the assets should be adjustable for other OSes.
+* You require a functional Docker installation on your host machine.
+* `devcontainer.json` currently references the `source` directories for mounts as if they were on a Linux file system.
+Edit the value of `source` accordingly if you are on another platform.

 ## Features